 Plan a Girl’s Getaway to the Wallowas

-Winter is on its way.
-The snow falling in the mountains now is the perfect time to plane a girl’s getaway to the Oregon Alps!
+With overseas adventures at a standstill, now is the perfect time to plan a girl’s getaway to the Oregon Alps!
 The Wallowas, one of the Seven Wonders of Oregon, is a hidden gem in the northeastern part of the state.
 A great outdoor destination year-round, in the winter you’ll find cozy bars, a warm community of artists, plenty of alpine fun, and culinary delights.

 The town, named for Chief Joseph of the Nez Perce, is surrounded by the Chief’s beloved Wallowa Mountains, allowing for quick access to outdoor fun.
 It’s about a four hour drive from Boise, Idaho, and five and half from Portland, Oregon.
 Main Street cuts right through the town, and at the south end you’ll find Wallowa Lake.
 Just past the lake is the Wallowa State Park, as well as access to the mountain hikes.